GregoryConrad/rearch-rs/rearch-ui/README.md

 Kinda cool, right?
 An entirely functional, declarative way to develop your UI applications.
 And macro free if you so choose!

+The even cooler part is that ReArch can be used as an IC engine for all view-diffing in said framework,
+_and very easily at that_.
+All that needs to be done is to make a "dynamic capsule" (each representing a node in the view tree) for each view, with each view node depending on its parent node from the view tree.
+A view can then directly supply its `SideEffectRegistrar` to the view when it is built, and whenever a rebuild is triggered all children will be automatically rebuilt too.
+The only change that is required to ReArch, as far as I can tell, is the addition of an `unsafe fn force_dispose<C: Capsule>(capsule: &Capsule)` in the `Container` to prevent leaks/invalid future state in the view tree nodes if the children in a collection change.

 `rearch-ui` would only supply a UI frontend to build apps with, leaving the heavy lifting of actually rendering/similar